-Maintaining Current Consumers: Maintaining Consumers already receiving authorized service as long as their condition indicates they qualify for the program (with a Service Priority Level between 1 and 18).
+1. Maintaining Current Consumers: Maintaining Consumers already receiving authorized service as long as their condition indicates they qualify for the program (with a Service Priority Level between 1 and 18).
 Prioritized services are Home Care, Personal Care, and Service Coordination, and in addition, for OPI Pilot consumers, Home Delivered Meals.
 Other services may be approved if the budget allows by authorization from the Direct Services Programs Supervisor.
 These may include Home Delivered Meals for regular OPI Consumers, Chore Service, Assistive Technology, Adult Day Services, Evidence-Based Health Promotion programs, Options Counseling, and Assisted Transportation.
-The Consumer has the primary responsibility (with OPI Service Coordinator's guidance) for choosing and whenever possible developing the most costeffective service options.
+The Consumer has the primary responsibility (with OPI Service Coordinator's guidance) for choosing and whenever possible developing the most cost-effective service options.
 The maximum units of In-Home service per eligible OPI 60+ individual per month is up to 25 hours per month for both Home Care and Personal Care.
 For OPI Pilot (under 60) individuals, the maximum units of In-Home services are 34 hours per month.
-At their October 25, 2017 meeting, the RVCOG SDS Board approved "grand fathering" in a handful of OPI 60+ clients (approximately 23) who previously received more than 25 hours/month of service.
-Other exceptions to the maximum hours per month maybe approved for short-term situations of no more than six weeks.
+When OPI Pilot Consumers reach age 60, they are transitioned, if the budget allows, to regular OPI with a maximum of 25 hours per month.
+Exceptions to the maximum hours per month will be staffed by the Lead Service Coordinator and the Direct Services Programs Supervisor, who may approve additional hours for short-term situations of no more than six weeks.

-2) Maintaining and prioritizing a Waitlist: When adequate funding to bring on new Consumers to OPI services is not available, the OPI Service Coordinator will continue to accept applicants for OPI service and will complete the Waitlist Tool for each referral.
+2. Maintaining and prioritizing a Waitlist: When adequate funding to bring on new Consumers to OPI services is not available, the OPI Service Coordinator will continue to accept applicants for OPI service and will complete the Waitlist Tool for each referral.
 They will inform the Consumer of the lack of OPI funds at this time and inform them that they will be notified by the OPI Service Coordinator when their name has come up on the Waitlist and there is money to provide services to them.
 The minimum information needed for the Waitlist is the Consumer's full name, address, phone number, and at least the last 4 digits of the person's SSN (when individuals are willing).
 Individuals are placed on the Waitlist with those having the lowest Service Priority Level at the top of the list, descending to those with the highest Service Priority Level (see OAR 411-015-0010).
-If two or more people score the same on the priority scale, priority will be given on a first-come-first-served basis.
+If two or more people score the same on the priority scale, priority will be given on a firstcome-first-served basis.
 The OPI Service Coordinator will offer Information and Referral services or Options Counseling for individuals who are placed on Waitlist but need immediate assistance.